rapid7/metasploit-framework/Using-Rubocop.md

 This is likely never to come up, but if it does, please don't use tertiary operators.

 #### But I copied it from another module!
 Consistency is a virtue only when it is correct.
+(In all seriousness, use your best judgement here, and don't be afraid to ask.)